The-deep-biosphere/2023-Milos/CoDA_analysis.md

 ## Balances

 Now we will make the balances.
-I will only show how to make the balance between on one side the black and yellow seafloor types, and the rest on the other side.
+I will only show how to make the balance between on one side the black and yellow seafloor types, and on the other side all other seafloor types (Fig 5E).
 To compute the other balances, one can simply use another ‘cat\_’ variable from the metadata file.
 First we want to select only the most important taxa, relatively speaking.
 Having too many taxa adds some noise and is also demanding for the computer.
 Here, we select only the families that make at least 1% of the composition in at least 1 sample.
-So let s start by getting an OTU table with relative abundance.
+So let start by getting an OTU table with relative abundance.

 ``` r
 OTU_perc <- prop.table(otu_table(Milos_family), margin = 2)*100